peteroupc/peteroupc.github.io/graphics.md

 [^1]: A computer has adequate performance for classic graphics if it achieves a score of&mdash;<br>(a) 3108 or more 3D marks on the 3DMark2000 benchmark (640 &times; 480) when run without graphics acceleration, or<br>(b) 195 or greater on the 3DMark2000 CPU speed test.<br>Both figures correspond to the running of two graphically demanding 3-D demos, at three levels of detail each, at 60 frames per second (adjusted downward as needed if a demo's detail level averages more than 12,800 triangles per frame; see the section "Test Descriptions" in the 3DMark2000 help).

 [^2]: Perspective correction accounts for distance from the viewer: closer objects appear larger.
-The lack of perspective correction (also known as _affine texture mapping_), together with the rounding of vertex coordinates to integers and the lack of smoothing (antialiasing) of edges, contributed to the characteristic distortion and instability of 3-D graphics in many PlayStation (One) games.
+The lack of perspective correction (as in what is called _affine texture mapping_), together with the rounding of vertex coordinates to integers and the lack of smoothing (antialiasing) of edges, contributed to the characteristic distortion and instability of 3-D graphics in many PlayStation (One) games.

 [^3]: A possible alternative to these 2-D limits is to require the use of a frame buffer (array of pixels in computer memory) with no more than 8 bits per pixel (no more than 256 simultaneous colors) and to require that all graphics be rendered in software, but I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>The tile-based limits specified here also suit games that support only text display, and thus have graphics that resemble the text modes (as opposed to graphics modes) found in PCs and computer terminals.